radar/guides/make-your-own-gem.md

       end
     end

-Finally, to run the test:
+Finally, to run the tests:

     % rake test
     (in /Users/qrush/Dev/ruby/hola)